-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Agency's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Agency's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements, and the results of that testing, and not to provide an opinion on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Agency's compliance.
 Accordingly, this report is not suitable for any other purpose.